 The perils of using shared mailboxes to retain email records

-Although it was technically possible to grow shared mailboxes (and resource mailboxes) beyond 50GB without a licence, this was not allowed in Microsoft’s licensing agreements, and now they’re clamping down.
+Although it was technically possible to grow shared mailboxes (and resource mailboxes) beyond 50GB without a license, this was not allowed in Microsoft’s licensing agreements, and now they’re clamping down.

 The gist is that, if you want to maintain a shared mailboxes over 50GB in size, you’ll need a proper license.

 In our experience a major use of large shared folders is for retaining legacy data – by that we mean leavers’ mailboxes and Exchange journals.

 - You don’t need to pay for a third-party service for holding legacy email records

 - You can do eDiscovery in one place